iron-fish/ironfish/CONTRIBUTING.md

 * Write documentation or fix the existing documentation
 * If you still don't know what could be a good task for you, do not hesitate to contact us.

+# Fish Improvement Proposal (FIP)

+The purpose of a FIP is to explain an improvement you would like to make to Iron Fish, and get consensus from the core development team of Iron Fish.
+The reason is that we want to make sure your change fits inside of the product vision, and that you don't try to fix a bug in a piece of code already being refactored.

+You can submit a FIP by filing an issue here: https://github.com/iron-fish/ironfish/issues/new/choose

-# You should open a FIP if
+## You should open a FIP if

 If you are working on something in one of these categories, we will not accept your PR if you don't open a Fish Improvement Proposal (FIP).